Boreal forest of Canada: Wildlife

 There may be as many as five billion landbirds, including resident and migratory species.
-The Canadian boreal region contains the largest area of wetlands of any ecosystem of the world, serving as breeding ground for over 12 million waterbirds and millions of land birds, the latter including species as diverse as vultures, hawks, grouse, owls, hummingbirds, kingfishers, woodpeckers and passerines (or perching birds, often referred to as songbirds).
+The Canadian boreal region contains the largest area of wetlands of any ecosystem of the world, serving as breeding ground for over 12 million waterbirds and millions of land birds, the latter including species as diverse as vultures, hawks, grouse, owls, hummingbirds, kingfishers, woodpeckers, and passerines (or perching birds, often referred to as songbirds).
 It is estimated that the avian population of the boreal represents 60% of the landbirds in all of Canada and almost 30% of all landbirds in the United States and Canada combined.

 Many of the wildlife species, are, like the forests, dependent upon natural disturbance from fire and insect outbreaks.
 For example, at least three species of warbler (Cape May warbler, bay-breasted warbler and Tennessee warbler), have distributions and abundance related to spruce budworm outbreaks.
 The black-backed woodpecker shows a preference for burnt over forests, where it forages for insects burrowing in the dead trees that remain standing.
 Fireweed, as the name suggests, is a plant that similar thrives in recently burned areas.
 Blueberries and huckleberries are also stimulated by fires, probably benefiting from the removal of shade, and the nutrients released in ashes.
 The resulting berries are an important food source for boreal forest animals.

 Few species of boreal wildlife are classified under government conservation regimes as being at risk of extinction.
 However, the decline of some major species of wildlife is a concern.
 Boreal woodland caribou, whose lichen-rich, mature forest habitat spans the boreal forest from the Northwest Territories to Labrador, is designated as a threatened by the Committee on the Status of Endangered Wildlife in Canada.
 The Newfoundland population of marten is threatened by habitat loss, accidental trapping and prey availability.

 Boreal life cycles

+Carbon Cycling

+The boreal forests keeps large amounts of carbons in biomass, dead organic matter, and soil pools.
+Due to cold temperatures, significant amounts of carbon stocks have been built up, this combined with the further increasing temperatures and disturbance rates will lead to the high net source of carbon that will remain for more than a hundred years.
+This will result in global impacts which researchers are still uncertain about.
+Direct effects of herbivores can lead to boreal landscapes as there may be decreased regeneration in some local forest patches.
+This is altering the input of soils, which could affect soil compaction, and density, or reduce microbial and nitrogen levels in the soil.
+At high abundance, large herbivores often choose palatable, fast-growing plants which keep keystone species in boreal forests juvenile, which changes these forests.
+This moose-led transition in forest age class distribution and composition causes slower increases in net primary production with lower large herbivore populations.
+This means that they are not only changing boreal forests from carbon sinks to sources over moderate periods.
+Wildfires have impacts on the forest carbon balance as well, including the combustion emissions and the after effects.